vmware-archive/go-metrics-loggregator/README.md

 # Dropsonde format

-All go-metrics are converted to either counters or gauges and they are sent through the firehose like so:
+All go-metrics are converted to dropsonde's "Envelope_ValueMetric" and they are sent through the firehose like so:

 ```
 events.Envelope{